rukh-debug/vstatus/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fslithery0%2Fvstatus%2Ftree%2Fmain%2Fserver-next&env=UNIQUE_API_KEY&envDescription=API%20key%20that%20you%20will%20require%20while%20sending%20data%20from%20your%20vscode%20extension.%20Generate%20a%20secure%20one%20and%20keep%20it%20safe.&project-name=vstatus&repository-name=vstatus)

+Once you've deployed your server, you'll need to go back to your **Vercel dashboard** and open the project dashboard you just created.
+From here, navigate to **Storage > Create New Database > select KV (Durable Redis) >> Continue >>**.
+After successfully creating the database, **connect** it to the project you just created. ezpz!!!.

 You will be asked to add a `UNIQUE_API_KEY`.
 Remember to generate a secure key and keep it safe, you wll need it later.

 Install the vstatus extension in Visual Studio Code.